 Brys Estate Vineyard & Winery’s most popular wines to try:

 Two of the most popular wines are Brys Estate Naked Chardonnay and Brys Estate Pinot Noir.
 The Naked Chardonnay is crisp and clean, with no oak influence.
 The Pinot Noir has dark cherry notes and a creamy finish.
 Paired with the vineyard and bay views from the Upper Deck and Bridge Above the Vines, it’s a singular wine-tasting experience.

-The next stop on the WOMP wine trail takes us to the oldest winery on the peninsula, and often considered the pioneers of Northern Michigan’s wine country, Chateau Grand Traverse.
+The next stop on the Old Mission Peninsula Wine Trail takes us to the oldest winery on the peninsula, and often considered the pioneers of Northern Michigan’s wine country, Chateau Grand Traverse.
 During peak season, Chateau Grand Traverse offers daily complimentary winery tours that emphasize their dedication to giving each visitor a fun and educational experience.